Build document analysis applications using the Azure AI Document Intelligence SDK for Java.

 40%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description identifies a clear and specific technology niche (Azure AI Document Intelligence SDK for Java) which makes it distinctive, but it lacks concrete action verbs describing what the skill enables and completely omits trigger guidance ('Use when...').
-Adding specific capabilities and explicit trigger conditions would significantly improve skill selection accuracy.
+The description identifies a clear and specific technology niche (Azure AI Document Intelligence SDK for Java) which makes it distinctive, but it lacks concrete action verbs describing what the skill enables and entirely omits trigger guidance for when Claude should select it.
+Adding specific capabilities and a 'Use when...' clause would significantly improve its effectiveness for skill selection.

 Suggestions